TheusMartins/PokemonApp_MVVM_CoreData/README.md

 ## App was build on MVVM Pattern, where:

-- Model: layer that has properties that will feed our screens
+- Model: layer that has properties that will feed screens
 - View: Layer that build screens that user will see
 - ViewModel: Layer that feed View with infos and where logic should be